ermmmaks/Golang_cours/README.md

 # Golang_cours
-Maxim Ermoshkin’s repository for completing tasks related to the Go language as an elective
+Maksim Ermoshkin’s repository for completing tasks related to the Go language as an elective